wehs7661/ensemble_md/docs/getting_started.rst

     git clone https://github.com/wehs7661/ensemble_md.git
     cd ensemble_md/
-    pip install -e .
+    pip install .

-Note that this package requries a bunch of other Python packages to be installed, including NumPy, pymbar, natsort, and argparse.
-For the full list please check :code:`requirements.txt`.
+If you wish to contribute to the project, append the installation command with the flag :code:`-e` to install the project in the editable mode so that you can make changes.
+(Pull requests to the project repository are welcome!)
+Notably, this package requries a bunch of other Python packages to be installed, including NumPy, pymbar, natsort, and argparse.
+For the full list of requirements, please check :code:`requirements.txt`.

 .. _`github repository`: https://github.com/wehs7661/ensemble_md.git

 Testing
 =======
-To perform unit tests for this package, execute the following command in the home directory:
+To perform unit tests for this package, execute the following command in the home directory of the project:
 ::

     pytest -vv --disable-pytest-warnings --cov=ensemble_md --cov-report=xml --color=yes ensemble_md/tests/